• /

 💆 Tissue softness and healing

 This type of massage doesn’t try to “push milk out” aggressively.
 Instead, it supports the fluid dynamics of the breast—helping not just with milk, but also inflammatory fluid and circulation.
-It’s all about working with your body, not forcing it.
+In this way, it works with your body rather than forcing it.

 Other Helpful Tools & Tips for Mastitis Management